DevSamaa/capital_cities_app/README.md

 ### 1.1 Installation Process, System/Hardware requirements and Dependencies
 These instructions are for Mac, and other unix based systems.
 If you are using a Windows computer, please consult your administrator.
-* Homebrew has to be installed
+* install Homebrew
-* Ruby 2.5.1
+* install Ruby 2.5.1
 * Turn on your speakers
 * Open your terminal